 This edible bulb from the lily family not only flavors our cuisine but boosts our immune system as well.
 People in many parts of the world use it for medicinal purposes such as for fighting infection and relieving the common cold.
 It may also reduce bad cholesterol and help lower high blood pressure.

 No. 5 – Spinach

-This leafy green made my list not only because it’s high in Vitamin A, Vitamin C, Calcium, and Iron, but because it is a very easy to grow backyard crop.
-Eat it raw in a salad for best nutritional benefits, or lightly sauteed.
+This leafy green made my list not only because it’s high in Vitamin A, Vitamin C, Calcium, and Iron, but because it is an easy-to-grow backyard crop.
+Eat it raw in a salad for the best nutritional benefits, or lightly sauteed.
 This hearty Spinach and Feta Quiche is a delicious way to add spinach to your diet.

 No. 6 – Ginger

 Ginger is antibacterial.
 That makes it a great addition to our diets for supporting our immune system.
 It also prevents nausea and soothes an upset stomach.
 Ginger relieves motion sickness and has been my natural remedy for settling stomachs on road trips.
 Check out the price of Tummy Drops on Amazon, the natural choice for upset tummies.